 Pros: When there are problems with the platform a very apologetic response from India arrives in your mailbox explaining that there is no solution.

 Cons: no privacy between users no privacy for clients from users

-Alan Dunagan, IT Support / Project Analyst at Continental Building Products
+Alan Dunagan, Business Analyst at Continental Building Products

 we attempted to use this as a project management tool when we were implementing a new ERP system but we quickly outgrew it. the biggest flaw is the way it handles tasks and milestones. it becomes one big list that's difficult to navigate and difficult for users to understand. even the system itself became clunky as we were constantly expanding and collapsing different sections trying to view the related tasks. we were also very limited in the reporting we could do.
 I think this tool would work well for small scale projects